The New Testament Use of the Old Testament: Quotation, Allusion, and Theological Interpretation

 Conclusion

 The New Testament's use of the Old Testament reveals a sophisticated hermeneutical practice that is both rooted in first-century Jewish methods and transformed by the conviction that Jesus is the fulfillment of Israel's Scriptures.
-Understanding this practice enriches our reading of both Testaments and provides a model for the church's ongoing engagement with the whole of Scripture as a unified witness to God's redemptive purposes in Christ.
+The apostles employed quotation, allusion, and echo; they practiced pesher, midrash, typology, and allegory.
+Yet their exegesis was not arbitrary.
+They discerned in the Old Testament a divinely intended pattern that reaches its telos in Christ.

 Implications for Ministry and Credentialing

 Understanding how the New Testament uses the Old Testament is essential for faithful preaching and teaching.
-Pastors who can trace the intertextual connections between the Testaments help their congregations see the Bible as a unified story and appreciate the depth and sophistication of the apostolic witness to Christ.
+Pastors who can trace the intertextual connections between the Testaments help their congregations see the Bible as a unified story centered on Christ.
+When preaching from the Old Testament, ministers should ask: How does this text point to Christ?
+What patterns or types does it establish?
+How did the apostles read this passage?

 The Abide University credentialing program validates expertise in biblical theology and intertextual hermeneutics for ministry professionals.